-Avoiding probate has much to recommend it.
-But it's not a magic bullet that solves every financial problem that might surface after your death.
-To clear up some common misconceptions, here are a few things that probate-avoidance has absolutely no effect on.
+Avoiding probate has many benefits.
+But it's not a magic bullet that solves every financial problem that could surface after your death.
+To clear up some common misconceptions, here are a few things that avoiding probate has absolutely no effect on.

 Avoiding probate doesn't mean avoiding taxes.
 In fact, the two are completely unrelated.
 If you give away a lot of money during your life, or leave a lot at your death, the state and federal governments may take a chunk of it in the form of gift or estate tax.
 The IRS and the states don't care whether or not the property goes through probate court on its way to the people who inherit it.

-Most people don't even need to think about federal gift and estate taxes.
+Luckily, most people don't need to think about federal gift and estate taxes.
 These taxes affect only people who make very large amounts of taxable gifts during life or leave very large estates (worth millions) at death.
 State taxes, however, may affect smaller estates.

 Family members, in some circumstances, have a right to claim some of the property you leave at your death, and using probate-avoidance techniques to transfer the property doesn't change that.
-This, of course, is no problem for most people; most of us want very much to pass on to our spouses and children whatever wealth we've accumulated.
+This, of course, is no problem for most people; most of us want very much to pass whatever wealth we have to our spouses and children.

 In most other states, a surviving spouse who doesn't receive at least one-third to one-half of the deceased spouse's property (through a will, living trust, or other method) is entitled to insist upon that much.
 The exact share depends on state law.